fogus/spiel/pyramidenspiel/pungo/README.markdown

    from moving anymore during that turn
  * A pyramid resting on an empty square can be move out of it, but it is frozen for the rest of that turn
- * A pile of pyramids can move
+ * A pile of pyramids can move, as long as the movement points can accomodate the total points in the pile

 Once movement points are spent, no more pyramids can be moved during that player's turn.
-When a player can no longer move she may roll the die either to the left, right, or in one other direction.
-It doesn't matter which axis the 3rd kind of roll occurs, but it must happen the same way for both players for the entire game.
+When a player can no longer move she may twist the die either to the left, right, or in one other direction.
+It doesn't matter which axis the 3rd kind of twist occurs, but it must happen the same way for both players for the entire game.

 Variations
 ==========